aslamhossain43/Java-Design-Patterns/README.md

 Design patterns are the best solutions to general problems that software developers faced during software development.
 According to Gang Of Four these are 23.

 ## Types of design patterns ?
-1. Creational patterns - Best way to create object at a perticular moment.
+1. Creational patterns - Best way to create object without showing new operator .
 Example: The Factory pattern is used in Wrapper classes ----- Integer intVal = Integer.valueOf(doubleValue);

 2. Structural patterns - How classes and objects can be composed, to form larger structures.
 Example: The Adapter pattern in Java ---- List<String> list = Arrays.asList(arrayObj);

-3. Behavioral patterns - The interaction and responsibility of objects.
+3. Behavioral patterns - Used to manage algorithms, relationships and responsibilities between objects.
-Example: The strategy pattern in Java is the Collections.sort(List<T>, Comparator<? super T>) method.
-The Comparator in this method is the strategy used to solve how the List objects will be sorted.
-Internally the List objects are interacting with each other to sort.
+Example: The strategy pattern in Java is the Collections.sort(List<T>, Comparator<? super T>).

 ## Creatioinal design patterns